Privacy Impact Assessment Questionnaire

 Specify whether the system collects personally identifiable information (PII) on DOL employees, other federal employees, contractors, members of the public (U.S. citizens), foreign citizens, or minor children.

-MSIS collects and maintains information about mines, mine operations, miner and instructor qualifications and certifications, mine inspections, coal dust sampling management, infractions of mandatory safety and health standards, in accordance with mandatory standards, and provides information to assess alleged violations against mine operators and independent contractors.
+MSIS collects and maintains information about mines, mine operations, miner and instructor qualifications and certifications, mine inspections, certification of mining equipment, mine inspections, mine accident, injury, employment and production information, sampling management, infractions of mandatory safety and health standards, in accordance with mandatory standards, and provides information to assess alleged violations against mine operators and independent contractors.

 What are the sources of the PII in the information system?